ben-macaulay/run/README.md

 ```
 powershell.exe -exec bypass -f "%~dp0run.ps1" 0 notepad.exe "F:\Packages\System\Packaging\Interview Questions\Packager Technical questions.docx"
 ```
 This is usually successful, but I would'nt be surprised if an unintended limitation exists, somewhere...
+It really only works for the third parameter.

 #